 Dr Clarke currently leads and focuses on the mechanisms of molecular cancer therapies and particularly targeting the addiction or dependency of cancer cells on RNA binding proteins or their complexes.
 This includes drug discovery projects developing selective inhibitors of pre-mRNA splicing.

-Overall, Dr Clarke aims to contribute to the wider goal of the ICR Cancer Therapeutics Unit to improve the lives of cancer patients through the discovery and development of personalised molecular medicines and is a keen supporter and contributor to the CTU’s early-stage target evaluation and validation groups.
+Overall, Dr Clarke aims to contribute to the wider goal of the ICR Centre for Cancer Drug Discovery to improve the lives of cancer patients through the discovery and development of personalised molecular medicines and is a keen supporter and contributor to the CTU’s early-stage target evaluation and validation groups.